mschmidtkorth/logseq-msk-docs/pages/Logseq - Unofficial Documentation.md

 		  * `a b` Press the `a` key first, let it go and then press the `b` key
 		  * `a+b/c` Press both the `a` and `b` or `a` and `c` key at the same time
 		  #+END_NOTE
-		- `Esc` to leave editing mode and enter non-edit mode/block navigation mode in order to highlight multiple blocks via mouse drag, drag & drop blocks and more
+		- `Esc` to leave editing mode and enter [[non-edit mode]] in order to highlight multiple blocks via mouse drag, drag & drop blocks and more
 		  #+BEGIN_TIP
-		  * Press `up/down` after entering non-edit mode to select your blocks.
+		  * Press `up/down` after entering [[non-edit mode]] to select your blocks.
 If you reached the end of your page, you will continue in the sidebar.
 		  * Focus a block first before pressing `Esc` to place the focus on your current block.
 		  #+END_TIP
 		- Block Management